Teaching Artist Roster Guidelines

 How to Apply

-NEW The Tennessee Arts Commission hosts the Teaching Artist Roster on the TN Arts Education website.
+The Tennessee Arts Commission hosts the Teaching Artist Roster on the TN Arts Education website.
 To begin the application process, go to the Teaching Artist Roster Application form.

 In order to be considered for the Teaching Artist Roster, new artists must first: